jo13310/FM_Reloaded_Trusted_Store/README.md

 ### Browsing the Store

 1. Open FM Reloaded Mod Manager
 2. Go to the **Mod Store** tab
 3. Browse available mods or use the search function
-4. Click "Install Selected" to download and install
+4. Click **Install Selected** to download and install

 ### Automatic Updates

 The mod manager automatically checks for updates when you refresh your mod list.
-Mods with updates available show a "⬆" icon.
+Mods with updates available are highlighted in the list.

 ## For Mod Authors